spanchal16/RideShare/README.md

-# Assignment 4
+# RideShare

-The EventGo web application is a platform to connect various travellers or tourists travelling from a common point of origin to the same destination.
+The RideShare web application is a platform to connect various travellers or tourists travelling from a common point of origin to the same destination.
 Users can post their travelling plans through this application, and interested users can join their trip.
-For the scope of this project, I only include carpooling feature.

 * ### Create Event (https://csci5709webgroup20.herokuapp.com/createevent)
 	1) User have to Login to access this screen.